Symplectic billiards for pairs of polygons

-We claim that, due to the assumptions $X > 1$, $Y > 1$ and $|X-Y| < 1$, there is a unique $s_0\in(0,1)$ such that the $x$-coordinate of $a(s_0)$ and $b(s_0)$ agree, see again Figure \ref{fig:period_6_sub1}.
+We claim that, due to the assumptions $X > 1$, $Y > 1$ and $|X-Y| < 1$, there is a unique $s_0\in(0,1)$ such that the $x$-coordinates of $a(s_0)$ and $b(s_0)$ agree, see again Figure \ref{fig:period_6_sub1}.
 Indeed, as a function of $s\in[0,1)$, the $x$-coordinate of $a(s)$ is strictly decreasing and that of $b(s)$ strictly increasing.
 The value of the $x$-coordinate of $a(0)$ equals $\frac{YX}{X+Y-1}$ and is strictly larger than that of $b(0)=\frac{(X-1)X}{X+Y-1}$.
-In the limit $s\to1$ this relation turns around, more precisely, the value of the $x$-coordinate of $a(1)$ equals $1$ which is strictly smaller than that of $b(1)=X$.
+In the limit $s\to1$ this relation turns around; more precisely, the value of the $x$-coordinate of $a(1)$ equals $1$ which is strictly smaller than that of $b(1)=X$.
 The intermediate value theorem gives the desired $s_0$.

-We conclude that the triangle with vertices $(s_0,0)$, $a(s_0)$, $b(s_0)$ is inscribed in the kite, has a vertical edge and two edges which are parallel to the slanted sides of the kite.
-Analogously, considering two families of rays starting on the vertical side of the kite instead we also find an inscribed triangle $(0,t_0)$, $d(t_0)$, $c(t_0)$ with one horizontal edge and two edges parallel to the slanted sides of the kite.
+We conclude that the triangle with vertices $(s_0,0)$, $a(s_0)$, $b(s_0)$ is inscribed in the ne-quadrilateral, has a vertical edge and two edges which are parallel to the slanted sides of the ne-quadrilateral.
+Analogously, considering two families of rays starting on the vertical side of the ne-quadrilateral instead we also find an inscribed triangle $(0,t_0)$, $d(t_0)$, $c(t_0)$ with one horizontal edge and two edges parallel to the slanted sides of the ne-quadrilateral.
 One of the coordinates of the latter triangle is of the form $(0,t_0)$.
-It can now easily be checked that the symplectic billiard orbit in the crooked kite with initial conditions $(x_0,x_1) = \big((0,t_0), b(s_0)\big)$ is 6-periodic, see Figure \ref{fig:period_6_sub2}.
+It can now easily be checked that the symplectic billiard orbit in the ne-quadrilateral with initial conditions $(x_0,x_1) = \big((0,t_0), b(s_0)\big)$ is 6-periodic, see Figure \ref{fig:period_6_sub2}.

 It remains to show that this 6-periodic orbit is isolated.
 For that we consider symplectic billiard orbits with initial conditions $(x_0,x_1)$ satisfying $x_0=(0,t_0)$ and $|x_1-b(s_0)|<\delta$.
 For sufficiently small $\delta>0$ all these symplectic billiard orbits have (in forward time) the same even trajectory, see Figure \ref{fig:kite_contraction}.